Acoustics and Vibration Animations

 Waveguides and Evanescent Modes

-The Interactive Waveguide Animation
+An Interactive Waveguide Animation

-You can change the driving frequency of the source, and you can change the mode number of the wave shape that the piston is attempting to excite.
+Once you have downloaded the CDF file and the free CDF player, you can change the driving frequency of the source, and you can change the mode number of the wave shape that the piston is attempting to excite.
 When the driving frequency is above the cut-on frequency for that mode, the modeshape will begin to propagate to the right, down the duct.
-How to use the Interactive Animation

 Some Observations to Make